wp-plugins/the-holiday-calendar/readme.txt

 2. Calendar view is also supported

 == Changelog ==
+= 1.11 =
+* Added settings screen
+* Current widget properties are automatically migrated to settings
+* Event date now also visible on custom event pages
+* Fixed unclickable read more links

 = 1.10.2 =
 * Current day was also highlighted in other months.
 Fixed now.